raudabaugh/va-gov-metrics/README.md

 ## Mean Time to First Commit

-The `MeanTimeToFirstCommitCalculator` calcuates the mean time it takes for someone onboarding to VA.gov to make their first commit, also known as the "Mean Time to First Commit" (MTTFC).
+The `MeanTimeToFirstCommitCalculator` calculates the mean time it takes for someone onboarding to VA.gov (onboarder) to make their first commit, also known as the "Mean Time to First Commit" (MTTFC).

 This metric is collected by a scheduled [GitHub Action pipeline](./.github/workflows/mttfc.yml), and the results are committed to [mttfc-report.csv](./mttfc-report.csv).